timharek/timharek.no/content/blog/2024-07-02-i-received-an-ai-email.md

 At first I thought this was from a reader, because of the first sentence, that happened to work on a CMS called Wisp.
-But something was off, since they saw that I used Deno Fresh for my blog I assumed that they must have dove a bit deeper before saying a CMS is "perfect for your needs".
+But something was off, since they saw that I used Deno Fresh for my blog I assumed that they must have dug a bit deeper before saying a CMS is "perfect for your needs".
 But if they had made an effort they could have found out that I use plaintext Markdown and that I enjoy that workflow because it's set up using CI/CD.